Kim K Is Riding Kanye's Endorsements Of Trump As Far As They'll Take Her

-While Kanye West’s Donald Trump-antics have mostly left Kim Kardashian West shaking her head, the reality TV star and entrepreneur concedes that they do have an unexpected upside.
+While Kanye West’s Donald Trump-antics have mostly left Kim Kardashian West shaking her head, the reality TV star and entrepreneur admits that they do have an unexpected upside.

 In a new interview with Richardson magazine, Kardashian admitted that West’s relationship with the president has given her opportunities that she wouldn’t have otherwise.
 It’s for that reason she intends to just keep her head down amid the controversy.